tiagozacarias/bgptool/README.md

   - Identify the state of BGP sessions on reflectors before automation.

+TERMINAL:

-* Configuration of the MobaXterm terminal to automate tool opening.
+  -  Configuration of the MobaXterm terminal to automate tool opening.

-* In the SSH session include the following line in Advanced SSH Settings/Execute command:
+  - In the SSH session include the following line in Advanced SSH Settings/Execute command:

         cd /bgptool && source .bashrc && python3 bgptool.py